MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-to-SPOOD-migration-guide.md

 Below is a typical migration process that follows Microsoft’s best practices guidance.

 1. Select a small set of users for a pilot migration.
 The goal of the pilot is to validate the process, including performance, user communication, and to get a sample of user feedback.</br></br>
 2. Perform the pilot migration.
-This should use an incremental migration method, in which migration happens in the background with no user impact, followed by a cutover event in which network file shares and local file shares are disabled and they are directed to use the SharePoint or OneDrive environment.
+This should use an incremental migration method, in which migration happens in the background with no user impact, followed by a cutover event in which SharePoint Server team sites are disabled and they are directed to use the SharePoint Online environment.
 This method is preferred as it reduces user impact.</br></br>
 3. Understand the data from the pilot migration to determine the remainder of your migration schedule and make any changes.
 For example, you may update your user communication template to address a question you received from a pilot user.</br></br>
 4. Perform the remainder of the migration.
 This should also follow an incremental migration method, just like the pilot.
-Microsoft recommends a single cutover event for all users to switch to using their OneDrive accounts and SharePoint sites.
+Microsoft recommends a single cutover event for all users to switch to using their SharePoint sites.
 This helps eliminate users from updating duplicate copies of content.</br></br>